10 Ways to Reduce Your Use of Plastic

 RECOGNIZE THAT YOU HAVE A CHOICE

 “Once people understand the problem, it is easy to make changes in our behaviors.
-If you think about how much plastic you use -- from bags to water bottles to plastic straws -- it all adds up,” said Nancy Eiring.
+If you think about how much plastic you use -- from bags to water bottles to plastic straws -- it all adds up,” said Nancy Eiring of the Surfrider Foundation.
 Take a look around your house and see what you can change in your own life.
 Choose a bakery that uses paper packaging -- or just bake your own bread.
 Choose to use matches instead of plastic lighters.
 Reduce your waste overall in order to decrease your use of plastic trash bags, for instance, by using cloth napkins and cleaning rags instead of paper towels.
 Choose to buy foods like maple syrup and peanut butter in glass jars.
-Use wood or glass cutting boards.
 Put drinking water in stainless-steel containers for adults and sippy cups for kids.
 With so many small things that can reduce your daily use of plastics, it just requires you to start making smarter, more conscious choices.

 8 Common Foods for Surprising Beauty Shortcuts